superaniki/TodoList/README.md

 Simple todo list manager

+This is a course assignment for development in C#.

+Description of the assignment below.

 # Project Brief

 Your task is to build a todo list application.
 The application will allow a user to create new tasks,